ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: User Study

 \textbf{Questionnaire (S2-RQ2, S2-RQ3).} Figure~\ref{fig:likert_stacked_bar} shows the post-study questionnaire results.
 Aggregating the three questions per condition, \tool Workflow drew 66.7\% positive and 3.7\% negative responses, with a mean Likert score of 0.96 on a -2 to +2 scale.
 Magentic-UI Plan received 40.7\% positive and 37.0\% negative responses, with a mean of 0.07, essentially neutral overall.
 Task-Only had 14.8\% positive vs. 48.1\% negative responses, mean -0.52.
 By question, \tool Workflow helped to provide user notification messages that were the most helpful to understand agent actions/issues (7 positive, 2 neutral) and provide guidance (5 positive, 4 neutral), reducing the need for user guidance (6 positive, 2 neutral, 1 negative).
 Magentic-UI Plan helped some participants understand actions/issues (5 positive, 1 neutral, 3 negative), but received divided opinions on user guidance (3/3/3 split) and leaned negative on reduced guidance (3 positive, 2 neutral, 4 negative).
 Task-Only was weakest on all fronts, especially helpfulness to provide guidance (1 positive, 3 neutral, 5 negative), and little needed guidance (3 neutral, 6 negative).

 Accompanying the question on required user guidance, we conducted an analysis of user guidance statistics to compare the number and length of user guidance.
 We received 9, 17, and 17 pieces of user guidance to \tool Workflow, Magentic-UI Plan, and Task-Only, respectively.
-The average words ($\pm$ std) in user guidance for the three conditions were 56.11 $\pm$ 44.59, 43.24 $\pm$ 48.18, and 43.41 $\pm$ 50.02.
+The number of words (mean $\pm$ std) in user guidance was $43.41 \pm 50.02$ (\tool Workflow), $43.24 \pm 48.18$ (Magentic-UI Plan), and $56.11 \pm 44.59$ (Task-Only).
 These results indicate that the execution guards in the \tool Workflow have effectively improved the interpretability of agent actions/issues and reduced the guidance burden on users.